Too many communities don't have access to clean water, and that's deadly

 The severity of this situation might feel overwhelming, but there are things we can do as well.
 Most importantly, let’s use water responsibly to ensure that we’re not wasting it.
 Twenty-minute showers are nice, but totally unnecessary in the big scheme of things.

-Passionate young scientists like Gitanjali Rao are leading the way for progress.
+Passionate young scientists like Gitanjali Rao are leading the way for progress. false

 If you’d like to start a fundraising effort for communities who are less fortunate, you can do that via The Water Project.
 Every bit goes a long way toward helping a family have access to water.
 When they don’t have to spent hours searching for it, they can focus their energy on other critical things like education.